Noldyman/portfolio/src/posts/herb-o-matic.md

-After years of inadvertently killing my basil plants, I came to the realization that the key to their survival was removing the one failing factor: me.
+After years of inadvertently killing my basil plants, I came to the realization that the key to their survival was removing the main destructive factor: me.
 That's why, with the help of a friend, I created the Herb-O-Matic.
 This is an automatic irrigation system designed to measure soil moisture and water the herbs if needed.
 Now, the only thing I need to worry about is refilling the water reservoir.

 ![Herb-O-Matic 1](/images/posts/herb-o-matic1.jpg)